Snowflake-Labs/semantic-model-generator/README.md

 set SNOWFLAKE_HOST=<your-snowflake-host>
 ```

-3. To set these within a python environment:
+3. To set these within a Python environment:
 ```python
 import os